mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 With a formatting tool:

-1. N/A.
+1. (none)

 The list is empty because the author uses a code editor that automatically formats the whitespace in their code every time they save a file.
-At worst, the author sends their code out for review and the continuous integration solution reports that the whitespace is incorrect, and the author fixes the issue without the reviewer ever having to notice.
+At worst, the author sends their code out for review and the continuous integration solution reports that the whitespace is incorrect, so the author fixes the issue without the reviewer ever having to care.

 | Task | Automated solution |
 |-------|--------------------------|